Selection by Prediction with Conformal p-values: Methodology

-The first property in Lemma~\ref{lem:key} means that $p_j$ is more conservative than $p_j^*\sim\text{Unif}\,[0,1]$ on the null event, hence leading to~\eqref{eq:general_typeI}.
-Generalizing to multiple hypotheses testing, one could expect that the false discoveries from $\{p_j\}$ can be controlled with those using $\{p_j^*\}$; the latter is studied in~\cite{bates2021testing} and works well with the Benjamini-Hochberg (BH) procedure~\cite{benjamini1995controlling,benjamini2001control} because of the PRDS property (c.f.~Definition~\ref{def:prds}).
-These heuristics are made concrete by a careful leave-one-out analysis for FDR control, as well as the general PRDS property of conformal p-values in Lemma~\ref{lem:key}.
+The first {two properties} in Lemma~\ref{lem:key} mean that $p_j$ is more conservative than $p_j^*\sim\text{Unif}\,[0,1]$ on the null event, hence leading to~\eqref{eq:general_typeI}.
+Generalizing to multiple hypotheses testing, one could expect that the false discoveries from $\{p_j\}$ can be controlled with those using $\{p_j^*\}$; the latter is studied in~\cite{bates2021testing} and works well with the Benjamini-Hochberg (BH) procedure~\citep{benjamini1995controlling,benjamini2001control} because of the PRDS property (c.f.~Definition~\ref{def:prds}).
+These heuristics are made concrete by a careful leave-one-out analysis for FDR control, as well as the general PRDS property of conformal p-values in (iii) of Lemma~\ref{lem:key}.
 We defer the detailed proofs to Appendix~\ref{app:subsec_bh}.